friedue/Notes/scRNA-seq_RNAvelocity.md

 The phase-plot is a scatterplot of the relevant row (gene) from the U and S matrices (well, a moment estimator of these quantities, but that is a minor point).
 In other words, the gene-specific velocities are determined by the relationship of S and U. [(HansenLabBlog)](http://www.hansenlab.org/velocity_batch)

 In the words of the Theis Lab:
->VFor each gene, a steady-state-ratio of pre-mature (unspliced) and mature (spliced) mRNA counts is fitted, which constitutes a constant transcriptional state.
+>For each gene, a steady-state-ratio of pre-mature (unspliced) and mature (spliced) mRNA counts is fitted, which constitutes a constant transcriptional state.
 Velocities are then obtained as **residuals from this ratio**.
 Positive velocity indicates that a gene is up-regulated, which occurs for cells that show higher abundance of unspliced mRNA for that gene than expected in steady state.
 Conversely, negative velocity indicates that a gene is down-regulated.

 [This gif](https://user-images.githubusercontent.com/31883718/80227452-eb822480-864d-11ea-9399-56886c5e2785.gif) illustrates the principles.